awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 1. On the **Configure Instance Details** page, configure the instance settings to suit your needs, and then configure the following Dedicated Host\-specific settings:
    + Tenancy—Choose **Dedicated Host \- Launch this instance on a Dedicated Host**\.
    + Host—Choose either **Use auto\-placement** to launch the instance on any Dedicated Host that has auto\-placement enabled, or select a specific Dedicated Host in the list\.
-If Dedicated Hosts does not support the selected instance type, it is disabled in the list\.
+The list displays only Dedicated Hosts that support the selected instance type\.
    + Affinity—Choose one of the following options:
      + **Off**—The instance launches onto the specified host, but it is not guaranteed to restart on it if stopped\.
      + **Host**—If stopped, the instance always restarts on the specified host\.

    For more information, see [Understanding Auto\-Placement and Affinity](#dedicated-hosts-understanding)\.
-**Note**

    If you are unable to see these settings, check that you have selected a VPC in the **Network** menu\.

 1. Choose **Review and Launch**\.